 The Karlovy Vary International Film Festival is accredited by the International Federation of Film Producers’ Associations (FIAPF) as a non-specialized, competitive feature film festival.
 You can find more information about the annual awards in the festival regulations.

-Awards for films in Crystal Globe Competition
+Awards for films in the Official Selection - Competition

 - Grand Prix – Crystal Globe for the best film (25 000 USD)